 Honolulu: The Glittering Capital of Hawaii

-Honolulu comes from the Hawaiian words “hono,” meaning sheltered, and “lulu,” meaning bay.
+The word Honolulu comes from the Hawaiian term for “sheltered” (hono) and “bay” (lulu).
 The world-famous state capitol building in Honolulu is one of the most visited tourist destinations in all the Hawaiian Islands.

 Historical and Fun Facts about Honolulu:

 Honolulu is not only the most populated city in Hawaii, but is also the most expensive city to live in the United States, following Anchorage, Alaska.

 Queen Lydia Liliʻuokalani, the last monarch of the Hawaiian Islands, who reigned from 1891 to 1893, was born in Honolulu.

 Honolulu was occupied by the French, Russians and British on different occasions before finally being annexed as a territory by the United States in 1898.
 Hawaii did not become a state until 1959.

 Honolulu is home to the oldest symphonic orchestra in the western United States, and was established in the year 1900.
 Concerts and performances are a popular attraction for those vacationers lucky enough to be in town when they are scheduled.

 Le’ahi more popularly known as Diamond Head, is one of Hawaii’s most famous attractions and natural landmarks, as it is an extinct volcanic cinder cone.
 Because of its strategic prominence, it once had five military batteries and fortified observation points built within the crater between the years 1910 to 1943 that are still visible today.